Zoxc/crusader/README.md

 * **`--plot-title <PLOT_TITLE>`**
 * **`--latency-peer <LATENCY_PEER>`**
           Specifies another server (peer) which will
-&nbsp;&nbsp;&nbsp;&nbsp;also measure
-the latency to the server independently of the client
+          also measure the latency to the server independently of the client
 * **`-h, --help**`**
           Print help (see a summary with '-h')